Debbie is an independent consultant for Thirty-One Gifts, selling purses, totes, and organizational storage at in-home parties.

-Realistically that doesn't happen in month one and maybe not in year one, but that is the rough potential of bringing in those 10 contacts to a new experience of food, fun and prizes!
+Realistically, that doesn't happen in month one and maybe not in year one, but that is the rough potential of bringing in those 10 contacts to a new experience of food, fun and prizes!
 They will return and bring a friend, so be prepared to expand that each month!
-It's all good!!
+It's all good!

 An Additional Twist!

 Several vendors in our area have added an additional twist to the paddle party idea.
-We have begun to use this forum as charity fundraisers for local families, teams and churches.
+We have begun to use this forum as charity fundraisers for local families, teams, and churches.
 It is a great way for vendors to pick up some extra contacts while the charity often pulls in at least $600 in donations.

 Networking Is Opportunity Expanded!

 Keep in mind that every networking opportunity is an opportunity to expand your business.
-Taking the time to introduce the company and the opportunity to earn money with a group of a hundred people each month give you the potential for sponsoring people to join your team and expanding your earnings at the same time.
+Taking the time to introduce the company and the opportunity to earn money with a group of a hundred people each month gives you the potential for sponsoring people to join your team and expanding your earnings at the same time.